-10. If you don’t use an ad blocker, then you will see one ad per page on the website, but not in the main area where you read posts.
+10. If you don’t use an ad blocker, then you will sometimes see an ad on this blog website, but not in the main area (i.e., where you read posts).
 These ads help cover the costs of the site.

 11. You can now chip in towards the cost of the website.
 I never realized that any of you would be interested in this until one of you told me to make this Patreon page so that you can make donations to the blog.

 How I did it: Patreon.com will tell you.

 F. WordPress’s Built-in Features